Transition metal allyl complex: Benzyl complexes

 In all bonding modes, the benzylic carbon atom is more strongly attached to the metal as indicated by M-C bond distances, which differ by ca. 0.2 Å in η^{3}-bonded complexes.
-X-ray crystallography demonstrate that the benzyl ligands in tetrabenzylzirconium are highly flexible.
+X-ray crystallography demonstrates that the benzyl ligands in tetrabenzylzirconium are flexible.
 One polymorph features four η^{2}-benzyl ligands, whereas another polymorph has two η^{1}- and two η^{2}-benzyl ligands.

+Reactions

+The behavior of π-allyl complexes has attracted considerable attention.
+The reactivity of the allyl ligand is affected by the ancillary ligands.